 Route 7 Shorter College

-To improve access to transit and the rider experience, METRO staff recommends replacing Route 7 with a METRO Connect microtransit zone in combination with the North Little Rock Levy and Amboy neighborhoods.
+To improve access to transit and the rider experience, Route 7 is replaced by a temporary METRO Connect zone that will become a separate permanent microtransit zone, the METRO Connect Shorter College-Dixie Zone, in June 2022 to provide better neighborhood access to transit.
 This change will provide convenient, on-demand, nearby transit service to more residents and eliminate confusing, one-way service loops that make it difficult for riders to know where to catch inbound and outbound buses.
-This change would include placing a transit stop for the Levy/Amboy/Shorter microtransit zone at Willow & Pershing for connections to both the Levy and Amboy neighborhoods and Route 13 UA – Pulaski Technical College and Route 10 McCain Mall.
+This change would include enhancing a transit stop for the microtransit zone at Willow & Pershing for connections to both the Levy and Amboy neighborhoods, Route 13 UA – Pulaski Technical College and Route 10 McCain Mall.

 Map of Approved Route 4 Express and Levy/Amboy and Shorter College Microtransit Zone